Capacitive Touch Screen

 Linear switches produce the least noise and give a smooth keystroke.
 The keys move up and down with little resistance.
 Hence, they can be actuated rapidly, but they do not provide tactile feedback.
 Tactile and clicky switches give a bumping sensation near or at the actuation point.
 Tactile switches produce moderate noise, while clicky switches are the loudest among the key switches.

-Membrane keyboards have a wider range of applications compared to mechanical keyboards.
-The application of membrane keyboards extends outside the computer realm; membrane keyboards are found in household appliances, telephones, and industrial, laboratory, and medical equipment.
+Membrane keyboards are used in a broad range of applications beyond just computers.
+They can be found in household appliances, telephones, and various types of industrial, laboratory, and medical equipment.

 A device's display screen that uses finger pressure for interaction is called a capacitive touch screen.
 Handheld capacitive touch screen devices generally link to networks or computers using an architecture that can...